varshavenkatesan/code-optimizer-and-generator/README.md

 # Code Optimizer and Stack Machine Code Generator

-This project is a Python implementation of two core compiler design concepts: code optimization and code generation. [cite_start]It was created as a solution for the "GitHub Assignment" for the course **CSE23CT302 - Theory of Computation and Compiler Design** at **Sri Ramachandra Faculty of Engineering and Technology**.
+This project is a Python implementation of two core compiler design concepts: code optimization and code generation.
+It was created as a solution for the "GitHub Assignment" for the course **CSE23CT302 - Theory of Computation and Compiler Design** at **Sri Ramachandra Faculty of Engineering and Technology**.

 ---
 ## Project Description